nvda-es/devguides_translation/original_docs/spladdoninternals.md

 ### Lab setup, development equipment and software

-For all my software development, I use two computers: a touchscreen laptop and a desktop, both running Windows 10 and latest NVDA next branch snapshots.
-Both also run Cygwin and/or Windows Subsystem for Linux (WSL, otherwise known as BASH on Ubuntu on Windows)to run various command-line tools (Git, SCons, etc.), and in case I need to compile NVDA from source code, installed Visual Studio 2015 with latest update and other dependencies.
+For all my software development, I use two computers: a touchscreen laptop and a desktop, both running Windows 10 and latest NVDA alpha snapshots.
+Both also run Cygwin and/or Windows Subsystem for Linux (WSL, otherwise known as BASH on Ubuntu on Windows)to run various command-line tools (Git, SCons, etc.), and in case I need to compile NVDA from source code, installed Visual Studio 2017 with latest update and other dependencies.

 In case of SPL add-on, I have different Studio versions installed: 5.11 on my laptop and 5.20 on the desktop.
 This allows me to work on both versions at once (both computers have the full source code of the add-on, though I tend to write bug fixes on my laptop and experiment with new things on my desktop).